-I’ve been volunteering with cleanup groups around Sydney and helping clean up trash on beaches, around lakes, etc. with them, but I wanted to go one step further and do it more often, as I’m someone who truly believes that “every little bit helps!”
-So, I incorporated the #take3forthesea idea into my daily (or weekly) walks and began picking up at least 3 pieces of rubbish on my way round.
-This grew of course, until I started bringing a giant bag with me out on my strolls to fill by the time I got back.
+I’ve been volunteering with cleanup groups around Sydney, helping to clean up trash on beaches, lakes, parks, etc. but I wanted to go a step further and do it more regularly.
+So, I incorporated the #take3forthesea initiative into my daily walks and began picking up at least 3 pieces of rubbish on my way around.
+This grew of course, until I started bringing home giant bags of trash to sort out into recyclables and rubbish.

-One of the huge bonuses I’ve found with collecting rubbish from around my local area is that I can separate it into categories and recycle some of the items I find!!
-On my first trash walk (pictured above) I was able to recycle some items like the plastic bottle, aluminium can, and some of those soft plastics (after cleaning & drying them first), but mostly it was just packaging from fast foods, bits of old plastic bags, broken glass, a few receipts, straws, and a few other bits and bobs that weren’t salvageable 😔.
-The strangest thing I found on that walk was an old shoe (how does one lose a shoe – like just one shoe?
-Not even both – I don’t know 😂 Surely you’d notice it was gone when you left the house with two, and only came back with one?).
-The bricks I collected I plan on using to make another raised garden bed, like I’ve done in the past when building up new areas of our garden for planting veggies and herbs!
+Collecting rubbish from around your local area also means you can separate it into categories and recycle some of the items (if you have the time and patience).
+On my many trash walks, I’ve been able to recycle items such as plastic bottles, aluminium cans, and soft plastics (after cleaning and drying them all thoroughly, first), but mostly I’ve just been finding packaging from fast foods, bits of old plastic bags, broken glass, a few receipts, straws, and a few other items that aren’t salvageable.
+The strangest thing I found on a walk once was an old shoe.
+For one thing, how does one lose a shoe – like just one shoe?
+Not even both.

-Also, also!
-Let me know if you’ve participated in one of those beach cleanups or other cleanup day events!
+Have you participated in a beach cleanups or other cleanup day event before?
 What was your experience?
 Share in the comments below.

 Lots of love,